In this article we cover:

 When logging in with your authentication code and selecting the 'Remember me' box, Vevox will keep you logged in automatically.
 After 30 days of inactivity, this will resent and you will need to get a new authentication code.

-Steps to create your authentication code:
+Steps to create your authentication code for Office 365 Add-in:

-Go to the Login option in the PowerPoint ribbon
+Go to the Login option in the PowerPoint ribbon.

-Select the 'I have an authentication code' option
+Select the 'I have an authentication code' option.

 Move back to your PowerPoint and paste that code into the Authenticate box and press 'Ok'.